MoserMichael/my-notes/dev-gotchas.md

 Lots of options here.
 It took me some research to find something that works for me, as usual...

+---

+Another neat Chrome browser plugin is [Markdown Preview plus](https://chrome.google.com/webstore/detail/markdown-preview-plus-dz%E7%89%B9/mbbfdipmmlbkfdkeklpioafmdcodhfli) ; it allows you to view local markdown files in Chrome, rendered as html.
+After installation, you need to visit the url chrome://extensions/, press on details for 'Markdown Preview Plus' and enable the option 'Allow access to file URLs'.
+Works like charm (previously, i was pushing a change to a markdown file to github, just to view the change rendered, that creates very convoluted commit history, mind my French ;-) )

 ---05/10/21 02:38:15----------------------

 It is possible to use the [jdb](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/jdb.html) debugger, in order to get a stack trace of a java thread that got stuck, for a process running in a container of a pod of a kubernetes cluster.
 Every tool has its uses...